Either you have work or you have not.

 When you have to say, “Let us do something,” then begins mischief

-It goes without saying that a majority of the Comrades runners in India (which is actually a minority)! were inspired/made aware of the Comrades marathon through Amit’s book Dare to Run.
+It goes without saying that a majority of the Comrades runners in India (which is actually a minority) were inspired/made aware of the Comrades marathon through Amit’s book Dare to Run.
 My objective opinion on the book would be disputed for it contains some undeserved praise for me in one of the chapters.
 It is a simple, beautiful book with wonderful anecdotes from a ‘daily life of a runner.’
 Just like his book, Amit’s blog Dare to Run has always been a wonderful read.
-One must definitely his 2012 Comrades experience which I was lucky to witness in person.
+One must definitely read about his 2012 Comrades experience which I was lucky to witness in person.

 It was in the same year that Tanvir Kazmi, author of the famous blog Running without limits, also ran his first Comrades.
 Tanvir’s blog on the Comrades was a wonderful account of a first timer’s experience at the Comrades marathon.
 Tanvir has subsequently been active every year on the Comrades day tracking the progress of every Indian runner.
-It was a fabulous to see him to track the runners so earnestly in 2011 and follow it up in 2012 too.
+It was a fabulous to see him to track the runners so earnestly in 2011 and followed it up in 2012 too.